Toloka/docs/en/guide/concepts/pool-edit.md

 ### Majority vote

-Evaluate Tolokers' responses by comparing them with the majority vote: reward Tolokers who give correct responses and block those who often make mistakes.
+Evaluate Tolokers' [task responses](../../glossary.md#task-response) by comparing them with the majority vote: reward Tolokers who give correct responses and block those who often make mistakes.

-In the **Accept as majority** field, specify the number of matching responses that is considered the majority vote and set the condition.
+In the **Accept as majority** field, specify the number of matching task responses that is considered the majority vote and set the condition.
 The rule takes effect when the number of responses for the task is equal to the overlap.

 For example: if the number of responses is > 5 and the percentage of correct responses is < 60, then ban the Toloker on the project for 10 days.